 Innovative, Inspired Chinese Cuisine with Greenmarket Sensibility

 Joe Ng’s menu takes a clean, fresh approach to Chinese food.
-Signature items include clever dim sum creations for which Ng is known and small plates: Pac Man dumplings; yuzu wasabi shrimp; mushroom spring rolls that evoke a chanterelle mushroom; and a sculptural chicken salad, a grilled vegetable salad that mimics a garden plot.
-Modern takes on classic main dishes includes a chicken hot pot, remarkably tender marinated rib steak with steamed baby bok choy and spicy steamed sea bass.
+Signature items include clever dim sum creations for which Ng is known and small plates: Pac Man dumplings; yuzu wasabi shrimp; mushroom spring rolls that evoke a chanterelle mushroom; and a sculptural chicken salad.
+Modern takes on classic main dishes includes remarkably tender marinated rib steak with steamed baby bok choy and spicy steamed sea bass.

 Restaurant designer Jun Aizaki, of Brooklyn’s Crème Design, brought RedFarm’s locavore, farm-to-table mindset to life in the 1828 townhouse parlor-level space.
 Painted white brick walls and exposed wooden beams add intimate warmth to the 1,200 square foot room.
 Aizaki outfitted the room with wooden tables, chairs, crates, red and white patterned fabrics to create a classic farmhouse feel.
-Menus, chopsticks, flora and candles hang from rustic piping above the five booths and two communal tables.
+Menus, chopsticks and flora hang from rustic piping above the five booths and two communal tables.